 Triple glazing is made from 3 panes of glass instead of 1 (single) or 2 (double glazing.)
-The extra pane is supposed to increase efficiency whilst reducing noise.
+The extra pane increases efficiency whilst reducing noise.

 However, double glazing will allow you to see a significant improvement in your homes efficiency but it can take a lot of time to see the benefits.

 So would it really make that much of a difference?

 Both have their own benefits but the real ‘trade-off’ is between initial costs and ongoing savings that can be achieved in the long run.